Parking permits are $20.00 for each Fall or Spring semester and $10.00 for Summer intersession.

 One day parking permits are available in Admissions and Records for $1.00 each or at the parking kiosks located in the Main and Gymnasium Parking Lot.

-All vehicles must have a parking permit.
+All other vehicles must have a parking permit.

 Decal parking permits are to be affixed to the inside lower left (driver’s side) corner of the front windshield allowing full visibility of the vehicle identification number.

 Decal parking permits are not transferable between vehicles.
 Permits are the responsibility of the holder and/or purchaser and will not be replaced if lost or stolen.

 Vehicles must be parked in designated parking areas, within the two painted lines and not over the front painted limit line.

 Vehicles must be operated in a safe manner.